Marvin Quattlebaum, Trump judicial nominee, confirmed despite Chuck Schumer ‘white’ complaint

 “Eighty-three of President Trump’s were male, 92 percent white.
 That represents the lowest share of nonwhite candidates in three decades,” Mr. Schumer said on the chamber floor Wednesday.

-“The Trump administration…is taking a giant step backward, this time when it comes to diversity of their nominations.
+“The Trump administration … is taking a giant step backward, this time when it comes to diversity of their nominations.
 I’ll be voting no,” he said.

 Sen. Lindsey Graham, South Carolina Republican, pushed back, saying Mr. Schumer should judge nominees based off their character, not the color of their skin.